akashdeepsinghal/omdm/README.md

 deletemovie.php : This page deletes the movie entry from the database, corresponding to the Movie selected. register.php : This page allows the user to register in the database as a 'Manager' or 'Guest'.
-The details of the person are inputted along with his selected username and password. insertshow.php : This page let the manager to add a new show for a movie in the selected theatre. bookmyshow.php : This page allows the guest to book one to at max (4) to the tickets.
-This wil update the
+The details of the person are inputted along with his selected username and password. insertshow.php : This page let the manager to add a new show for a movie in the selected theatre. bookmyshow.php : This page allows the guest to book one to at max (4) of the tickets for a perticular movie in a perticular theatre.
+This wil update the avialable seats in the theatre for that show and also add to the profit of the movie. insertaward.php : This page allows the manager to insert a new award of a given year. inserttheatre.php : Allows manager to add new theatre in the database. best_actor.php : This page adds the best actor in the awards database. best_director.php : This page adds the best director in the awards database. best_movie.php : This page adds the best movie's ID in the awards database. getdirector.php : Fetches the director for the given movie from the database. getlastyearmovies.php : Fetches all the movies from the year previous to the given year from the database. getmovies.php : Fetches the all the movie titles getshowdates.php : Fetches show date details for a given movie and theatre getshowtimes.php : Fetches the show time for a given movie and theatre gettheatres.php : For a given movie id it fetches the list of theatres, the movie is shown in.